flora515/sarcasm-project-report/README.md

 You can download and load the fine-tuned RoBERTa model from the Hugging Face Hub: [loahi25/roberta-finetuned-sarc2](https://huggingface.co/loahi25/roberta-finetuned-sarc2)

 The fine-tuned RoBERTa model achieved an overall accuracy of 78% on the validation set, which demonstrates a robust capability in distinguishing between sarcastic and non-sarcastic Reddit comments.
-A comparison with the logistic regression results suggests that the fine-tuned model performed better, increasing the accuracy by about 5%, while maintaing a balance between precision and recall.
-Still, it produces a significant number of misclassifications.
-The balanced F1-scores across both classes (0.78 for both) suggest that the model performs consistently well for both sarcastic and non-sarcastic comments, without a significant bias towards one class.
+Compared to the logistic regression results, the fine-tuned model showed a 6% higher accuracy, while having balanced precision and recall scores.
+The balanced F1-scores across sarcastic and non-sarcastic comments (0.78 for both) suggest that the model performs consistently well for both classes, without a significant bias towards one class.
+Despite high performance, both models yield a non-negligible rate of misclassification.
+This implies a need for more context information like user- or conversation-specific details and potentially multi-modal information like images or other media that the comments are referring to.

 ![tldr vs full comments](figures/sarc_rate_tldr.png)